slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Action expresses priorities.' -- Ghandi*
 > *'You must think like a man of action, and act like a man of thought.'*
 > *'You miss 100% of the shots you don’t take.' -- Wayne Gretzky*
-> *'Do not wait to strike till the iron is hot; but make it hot by striking.' -- Yeats* -->
+> *'Enter action with boldness.'*
+-->

 Timing is important.

-> *'Enter action with boldness.'*

-'Master the art of timing' -- Robert Greene (28th and 35th law of power)*

 However don't wait for the [perfect occasion](), a good occasion is a safer bet.
 You will languish if you stop for a long time.
 Paralysis is worse than bad timing.

 > *'The best thing you can do is the right thing, the second best thing is the wrong thing, and the worst thing you can do is nothing.' -- Winston Churchill*